UBI FAQ and HOWTO

 As this section explains, UBI has scalability limitations imposed by its design, so there is no much you can do about it but without re-designing.
 Here are some ideas

-How to debug UBI?
+How do I debug UBI?

 Use fake MTD device